 Hormone replacement therapy helps keep hormone levels within the normal physiological range for people belonging to a specific age group.
 Hormone replacement therapy for women is mostly a combination of estrogen and progesterone.
 These hormones play an important role in reproduction and in the function of the uterus.
-Whereas for men, in most cases testosterone is the hormone that takes centre stage.
-HRT has become one of the most popular treatments for people that are hormone deficient and carries with it numerous life changing benefits.
+Whereas for men, in most cases testosterone is the hormone that takes center stage.
+HRT has become one of the most popular treatments for people who are hormone deficient and carries with it numerous life-changing benefits.

 What benefits should patients expect once starting on a HRT program?

 Hormone replacement therapy is administered to people that have a deficit in hormone levels and helps in getting rid of the majority of the symptoms, or at least improving these symptoms.
 In most of these cases people are fatigued, experiencing brain fog, tiredness, decrease in libido or erectile dysfunction.
 The goal of a successful HRT treatment is to show improvement by getting rid of these issues or decreasing them.

 HRT research has exploded over the last decade and has shown massive implications for both genders.
 Most of your HRT research has however been focused on improving the quality of life in women, as 80% of menopausal women have reported experiencing such symptoms.
 However, only a small portion of these menopausal women are utilizing hormone replacement therapy.
 The real struggle with most women is that menopausal symptoms last far longer than most anticipate.
 Some of the larger more recurring symptoms such as night sweats and hot flashes, can carry on for upwards of seven years.
 HRT offers a more practical and successful solution for most of your conventional menopause-related symptoms.
 There are additionally several other long-term health problems attributed to menopause such as the risk of osteoporosis, stroke, and other cardiovascular diseases.
 HRT has been shown to have a positive effect on most of these health problems.